The HIV Here & Now project will be posting an HIV/AIDS-related poem every day of April (National Poetry Month).

-Since we can only post one poem per day on HH&N, we encourage you to post your own poems elsewhere—on your social media feeds, Facebook, Twitter, Instagram, Tumblr, your blog.
+Since we can only post one poem per day on HH&N, we encourage you to post your own poems elsewhere—on Facebook, Twitter, Instagram, Tumblr, your own blog, etc.

 In addition, we will be including a DAILY PROMPT along with each day's poem.
 You do not have to use the prompt, but you are welcome to if if will help you write.
 WE REPEAT: To quote Maureen Thorson, the doyenne of NaPoWriMo, "The prompts we post each day are totally optional.
 Use ‘em if you like ‘em; ignore ‘em if you don’t."